darcy521/SalesManagementSystem/Database/Readme.md

 Team members: </br>
 Honglin Chen, Jinming Nian  </br> </br>

+Note that "computeTotal" is not directly shown in the demo, but it is used in "ShowItemOrders" </br> </br>

 All constraints in 1.1 are fully implemented

 - a. custType constraints are implemented in Customer table creation in Table.sql